-• Lavatory faucets: ≤1.5 gpm
+Lavatory faucets: ≤1.5 gpmKitchen faucet: ≤1.5 gpm

 WaterSense is a U.S. Environmental Protection Agency program designed to encourage water efficiency through the use of a special label on consumer products.
 This label distinguishes the product as one that is beneficial for the environment through design that minimizes water use while meeting specific performance criteria.
 EPA criteria must be met in order for a product to receive a WaterSense label.